-In all cases in which a mortgage loan is used to purchase a home, your lender will require an appraisal of the home.
-Appraisals are used by lenders to determine a property’s value to protect their and their homebuyer’s investment.
-Home appraisals come in different varieties based on the type of financing used for the home, including conventional mortgage loan appraisals and Federal Housing Administration (FHA) appraisals.
+In all cases in which a mortgage loan is used to purchase a home, a lender will require an appraisal of the home.
+Appraisals are used by lenders to determine a property’s value and to help protect the lender’s investment as well as that of the homebuyer.
+Home appraisals differ based on the type of financing used for the home, including appraisals related to a conventional mortgage loan and those which are part of securing a mortgage from the FHA (Federal Housing Administration).

 Conventional Mortgage Appraisals

-Mortgage loans issued by private lenders like banks and credit unions are called “conventional loans”.
-The appraisals used for conventional mortgages are typically focused on the value of the home and property being appraised.
-Conventional mortgage appraisals use one of three valuation methods to determine a point of value.
+Mortgage loans issued by private lenders such as banks and credit unions are called “conventional loans.”
+The appraisals used for conventional mortgages are typically focused on the value of the home and property being appraised, particularly giving consideration to the home’s condition, its location and its features.

 FHA Mortgage Appraisals

-Because the FHA insures their mortgage on behalf of eligible borrowers, the FHA requires their home appraisal address certain factors of the home before granting financing.
-While the FHA orders an appraisal to protect their investment, the basic concept of FHA appraisals is that everything in the home functions as it was intended to.
+Since the FHA insures mortgages on behalf of eligible borrowers, it also requires appraisals, and FHA home appraisals are somewhat distinct.
+A key consideration of FHA appraisals is that everything in a home functions as it was intended to.
 For example, a door that is meant to lock should lock.
-FHA appraisals aim to ensure the home the FHA is insuring is safe and secure for its occupants.
+Beyond functionality, FHA appraisals aim to verify that a home financed with an FHA mortgage is safe and secure for its occupants.

 What an FHA Appraiser Looks for During an Inspection

-Certain things will be called out in an FHA appraisal, but due to the unique characteristics of each home, certain items may be subjective to the appraiser’s opinion.
-Overall, FHA appraisals are meant to determine if everything is working as it should, if there are any issues that present a safety or health concern, and if there are any issues that would affect the marketability of the home.
-Here is a general list* of what an FHA appraiser must inspect during the appraisal of the home:
+An FHA appraisal will point out specific details about any dwelling; however, due to the unique characteristics of each home, there could be items which may be subject to the appraiser’s personal assessment.
+Overall, beside determining that everything works as it should, FHA appraisals will point out any potential safety or health concerns, as well as any questions about the marketability of the home.
+Here is a representative list* of what an FHA appraiser must inspect during the appraisal of the home:

-- Utilities must be turned on to test the systems and appliances for functionality
+- Utilities turned on to test the systems and appliances for functionality

 - Proper drainage around the perimeter of the home